-These minimal wreaths are so very elegant and appealing.
-I saw various types on Pinterest and decided to make one as well.
-This wreath is designed to be suspended from the ceiling but you can hang it if you prefer.
+Minimal wreaths are so very elegant and appealing.
+This blog post has two sections, in the first part, I share a tutorial for how to make the crepe paper flowers.
+After the flowers are made I have a quick tutorial on how to create the minimalist wreath.
+This minimalist wreath is designed to be suspended from the ceiling but you can hang it on a wall or window as well.
 It was hard to decide which crepe paper flower to make for it, finally deciding on making a crepe paper peony hoop with and to make it more casual I replaced some of the crepe paper petals with old book pages.

 Peony Blossom Hoop Wreath Tutorial

 This tutorial is long because I showed a detailed step by step instructions.
 The wreath is easy to make with a few supplies.
 This peony flowers can be made with book paper petals replacing some of the crepe paper.
 I think the crepe paper flower hoop wreath would lose it’s elegance if you made it with all book pages.